csabamarton/page-analyzer/README.md

 The project has tests on two levels: on controller and service.

 # Build process:

-in the root folder there are the script file: build.sh and service.sh Running the build.sh makes the maven build.
+In the root folder there are two script files: build.sh and service.sh.
+Running the build.sh makes the maven build.
 Then we can run the jar file with the service.sh.
 More simple:

 ```sh